Bee Wilson

 Beatrice Dorothy "Bee" Wilson is a British food writer and journalist.
-Until August 2024 she wrote the "Table Talk" column for The Wall Street Journal, and is also a campaigner for food education through the charity TastEd.
+Until August 2024 she wrote the "Table Talk" column for The Wall Street Journal.
+She is a campaigner for food education through the charity TastEd.

 Early life and education

 Beatrice Dorothy Wilson is the daughter of the writer A. N. Wilson and the academic Katherine Duncan-Jones.
 Her sister is the classicist Emily Wilson.
 She has said that she learned how to cook sitting at the kitchen table, reading her mother's cookbooks, starting with The Penguin Cookery Book.

-She took an undergraduate degree in history at Trinity College, Cambridge, where she was taught by Orlando Figes, and graduated in 1992.
-She then received a master's degree in political science from the University of Pennsylvania while on a fellowship from the Thouron Award.
+Bee took an undergraduate degree in history at Trinity College, Cambridge, where she was taught by Orlando Figes, and graduated in 1992.
+She received a master's degree in political science from the University of Pennsylvania while on a fellowship from the Thouron Award, and earned her doctorate from Cambridge University for a dissertation on early French utopian socialism in 2002.

-She earned her doctorate from Cambridge University for a dissertation on early French utopian socialism in 2002.
 In 1997, while still a graduate student, she appeared as a contestant on the BBC cooking show Masterchef, reaching the semi-final stage.